 It is typical for Keratoconus to begin during the teenage years or childhood.
 It can start in older individuals, but it is a more common development in people before the age of 30.
 Keratoconus can generate gradual changes or sudden alterations in your vision.
 These changes can often progress through decades or suddenly stop.
 Unfortunately, it is impossible to truly predict how the condition will progress and to what extent a patient will be affected.
 Normally, Keratoconus starts in one eye before affecting the other eye.

 Keratoconus can change your vision by creating an irregular astigmatism or making your vision extremely nearsighted.
 The condition also makes it difficult to see properly without the assistance of contacts or glasses.
 In severe cases, a corneal transplant is necessary to fix one’s vision.
-If you have Keratoconus, it is unwise to pursue LASIK surgery because it can cause the cornea to become weaker and make your vision more blurry.
+If you have Keratoconus and are looking at Keratoconus treatment options, it is unwise to pursue LASIK surgery because it can cause the cornea to become weaker and make your vision more blurry.